jacobmix/Minecraft_AP_Randomizer/README.md

 If you prefere to host a multiworld without auto collect enabled, open ``host.yaml`` with a text editor like Notepad++
 Change ``collect_mode`` setting from ``auto`` to ``disabled``.
 Or ``goal`` to allow manual collect.
 Then generate a multiworld.
-Other settings too.
-Like release mode, hint options, server password for remote admin commands, ect.
+Maybe change other settings too.
+Like release mode, hint options, set a server password for remote admin commands (recommended), ect.
 Plando players might also want host to edit ``plando_options`` to ``bosses, items, texts, connections``

 ## Manual install Software links